cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 Votes are pruned:

+- on `EndBlock` whose proposal status is `withdrawn` or `aborted` on proposal's voting period end, all the votes for that proposal will be pruned,
-- either after a successful tally, i.e. a tally whose result passes the decision policy's rules, which can be trigged by a `Msg/Exec` or a `Msg/{SubmitProposal,Vote}` with the `Exec` field,
+- and either after a successful tally, i.e. a tally whose result passes the decision policy's rules, which can be trigged by a `Msg/Exec` or a `Msg/{SubmitProposal,Vote}` with the `Exec` field,
 - or on `EndBlock` right after the proposal's voting period end,